hajarLamharchi/printf/README.md

 3- what one has not experienced, one will never understand in print 4- nothing in fine print is ever good news
 5- my weakness is wearing too much leopard print
+6- how is the world ruled and led to war? diplomats lie to journalists and believe these lies when they see them in print